MikkoVihtakari/ggOceanMaps/README.md

 ## Modifying basemap objects

-Thee objects produced by the `basemap` function are standard ggplot objects with the difference that relevant information used in mapping is added to `attributes` of the object:
+The objects produced by the `basemap` function are standard ggplot objects with the difference that relevant information used in mapping is added to `attributes` of the object: